Darthveloper21/Bomberman-UET/README.md

 You can press the esc key at any time to exit the game.

+Copy all .dll files to the same folder with .cbp and source code files.

-Rar file contains exe file, it runs the game without .cpp or .rc files.
+Rar file contains exe file, it runs the game without source code.

 ### Hope you enjoy my project <3
 I do trying to add bomb-pocket-power pill (player can set more than just one bomb at the same time), but a lot of issues appear and my coding skills have limitation :(((.